logicalclocks/hops-docs/docs/user_guide/hopsworks/goesWrong.rst

 *User receives the validate-your-email message, but is not able to validate the account*

-* Can you successfully access the HopsWorks homepage?
+* Can you successfully access the Hopsworks homepage?
 If not, there may be a problem with the network or the webserver may be down.
 * Is the Glassfish webserver running and hopsworks-war, hopsworks-ear application installed, but you still can't logon?
 It may be that MySQL Cluster is not running.
 * Check the Glassfish logs for problems and the Browser logs.